mrya-lang/Mrya/COMMANDS.md

 Mrya supports object-oriented programming with classes.

 ### Class Declaration
 Define a blueprint for objects using the `class` keyword.
 Methods are defined inside the class using the standard `func` syntax.
+When creating a class to import in another file, the EOF must be a return [Class Name] statement.

 ```mrya
 class Dog {